-- 1. Institutions shall calculate the own funds requirements for market risk of a position in a collective investment undertaking ('CIU') using one of the following approaches: - (a) An institution that is able to identify the underlying investments of the CIU or the index instrument on a daily basis shall look through to those underlying investments and calculate the own funds requirements for market risk for this position in accordance with the approach set out in Article 325j(1); - (b) Where daily prices for the CIU may be obtained but an institution is aware of the mandate of the CIU, that institution shall consider the CIU position as an equity instrument for the purposes of the sensitivities based-method; - (c) Where daily prices for the CIU may be obtained but an institution is not aware of the mandate of the CIU, that institution shall consider the CIU position as an equity instrument for the purposes of the sensitivities based-method and assign that CIU position the risk weight of the equity risk bucket "other sector". - 2.
-Institutions may rely on the following third parties to calculate and report their own funds requirements for market risk for positions in CIUs, in accordance with the methods set out in this Chapter: - (a) the depository of the CIU provided that the CIU invests exclusively in securities and deposits all those securities at that depository; - (b) for other CIUs, the CIU management company, provided that the CIU management company meets the criteria set out in point (a) of Article 132(3). - 3.
-EBA shall develop regulatory technical standards to specify in more detail which risk weights shall be assigned to positions in the CIU referred to in point (b) of paragraph 1
+1. An institution shall calculate the own funds requirements for market risk of a position in a collective investment undertaking ('CIU') using one of the following approaches:

+(a) Where the institution is able to obtain sufficient information about the individual underlying exposures of the CIU in accordance with point (a) of Article 104(10) the own funds requirements for market risk for this position shall be calculated in accordance with the approach set out in Article 325j(1);

+(b) Where daily prices for the CIU can be obtained and the institution is aware of the mandate of the CIU, that institution shall consider the CIU position as an equity instrument for the purposes of the sensitivities based-method;

+(c) Where daily prices for the CIU can be obtained and the institution is not aware of the mandate of the CIU, that institution shall consider the CIU position as an equity instrument for the purposes of the sensitivities based-method and assign that CIU position the risk weight of the equity risk bucket "other sector".

+For the purposes of this Article, an institution is aware of the mandate of a CIU where the institution can demonstrate to the competent authorities that:

+(i) the vast majority of investments in the CIU is made of equity and bond instruments;

+(ii) the proportion of equity and bond instruments invested in the CIU can be broken down in accordance with, respectively, the equity buckets set out in Table 8 of Article 325aq and the credit spread risk (non-securitisation) buckets set out in Table 4 of Article 325ai.

+2. Institutions may rely on the following third parties to calculate and report their own funds requirements for market risk for positions in CIUs, in accordance with the methods set out in this Chapter:

+(a) the depository of the CIU provided that the CIU invests exclusively in securities and deposits all those securities at that depository;

+(b) for other CIUs, the CIU management company, provided that the CIU management company meets the criteria set out in point (a) of Article 132(3).

+3. EBA shall develop draft regulatory technical standards to specify in more detail which risk weights shall be assigned to positions in the CIU referred to in point (b) of paragraph 1

-EBA shall submit those draft regulatory technical standards to the Commission by [fifteen months after the entry into force of this Regulation].
+EBA shall submit those draft regulatory technical standards to the Commission by [ two years after the entry into force of this Regulation].